 18 April 2020

-We stand on glacier smoothed stone with wide grins and empty heads.
-Our lungs absorb all the power of a brain dislodged from its natural habitat too long.
+I stand on glacier smoothed stone with a wide grin and empty head, lungs absorbing all the power of a brain dislodged from its natural habitat too long.

-As we push ourselves into the story of the valley the valley pushes back.
-It wraps its umbilical cord around and around our necks and hearts until the only smells we recognize and the only trees we know become the only ones we ever want to know.
+My little family pushes its desires into the story of the valley and the valley pushes back.
+It wraps its umbilical cord around our necks and hearts until the this scruffy dry patch of earth and trees become all we ever want to know as home.
 Still, we dream of escape.
 But not now.
 Not yet.

 We took too much for granted standing right next to those who could take nothing for granted.

 Metaphors fail us now.
 We clutch at the void thrumming in our chests and can’t make the noise of dying go away.
 The earth struggles to receives its own again in silence.

 Whoever is left standing must be made wise and holy in the valley of shadows.